 Passenger transport vehicles must be licensed before being used on public roads as taxis.
 Applications for taxi licences should be made at least six weeks before a taxi licence is required.

-Whilst the majority of vehicles used to transport passengers for payment are genuine and meet the legal requirements, some are illegal.
+Whilst the majority of vehicles used to transport passengers for payment are genuine and meet the legal rules, some are illegal.

 Test requirements (general)

-Vehicles presented for a taxi licence test will be given a roadworthiness (MOT type) inspection.
-As a passenger transport vehicle, requirements will include:
+Vehicles presented for a taxi licence test will be given a roadworthiness (MOT type) inspection that will include:

 - a maximum of eight passenger seats